emmettng/emmett.github.io/ml/bp.md

 --------------
+0.If you find some error in following content I will be really appreciate if you could start an issue or notfiy me by what every means.

-This doc is from rewriting of all my notes in google docs for reminding myself for future reference, so it will be updated when necessary.
+1.This doc is from rewriting of all my notes in google docs for reminding myself for future reference, so it will be updated when necessary.

-By the time I need this doc, it is highly likely that the only thing I could remember is that I use to know what being recorded here very well.
+2.By the time I need this doc, it is highly likely that the only thing I could remember is that I use to know what being recorded here very well.
 Therefore:

-notation will be as simple as possible.
+  - Notation will be as simple as possible.

-equation will be as easy understanding as possible.
+  - Equation will be as easy understanding as possible.

-All recorded below is my personal understanding and has not been reviewed by many other expert seriously.
+3.All recorded below is my personal understanding and has not been reviewed by many other expert seriously.
+4.If you would like to use any graph or equation below, please help yourself and being mentioned somewhere in your work would be great also.

 --------------
 # BP algorithm